terryyin/translate-python/README.rst

 Translate is a simple but powerful translation tool written in python with with support for multiple translation providers.
-By now we offer integration with Microsoft Translation API, Translated MyMemory API, LibreTranslate, and DeepL's free and pro APIs
+By now we offer integration with Microsoft Translation API, Translated MyMemory API, LibreTranslate, DeepL's free and pro APIs, and Yandex Translate API

 Why Should I Use This?